gergelypolonkai/gergelypolonkai.github.io/_posts/2015-08-27-how-my-email-gets-to-that-other-guy.markdown

 instead of department because the tasks described here are usually handled by the MTA, too), it reads it.
 (Pesky little guys are these mail handling departments, aren’t they?)
-If the mailbox has some filtering rules, like “if XY sends me  letter, mark it as important” or “if the letter has a specific word in its subject, put it in the XY folder”, it executes them, but the main point is to land the message in the actual post box of the recipient.
+If the mailbox has some filtering rules, like “if XY sends me a letter, mark it as important” or “if the letter has a specific word in its subject, put it in the XY folder”, it executes them, but the main point is to land the message in the actual post box of the recipient.